-practical steps they can take in a Y2-6 Y2 Art/History - Frieda
+• practical stone thay can take in a Y2-6 V2 Art/History Frieds

-range of different contexts to 12-0 Kahlo
+practical steps they can take in a range of different contexts to 1 4-0 Y2 Art/History - Frieda Kahlo

 improve or support respectful Y3 History/English - Black

 relationships History Month - Harriet

-remainings Tubman
+τειαποτωπιρο Tubman

-• the conventions of courtesy and Y3, Y5 Y3 History - Holocaust
+the conventions of courtesy and Y3, Y5 Y3 History - Holocaust

-manners Memorial Week
+manners 10, 10 Memorial Week

-Y3 ICT - Internet and email
+marticis Y3 ICT - Internet and email

-• the importance of self-respect and Y3-4 safety
+the importance of self-respect and Y3-4 safety

-how this links to their own Y4 RE - festivals
+how this links to their own 10 1 Y4 RE - festivals

 happiness Y5 Art - Ancient Greek Art

-Y5 - ICT - online safety
+партись Y5 - ICT - online safety

-• that in School and in wider society Y1-6 Y6 Art - study of different
+that in School and in wider society Y1-6 Y6 Art - study of different

 they can expect to be treated with cultures

 respect by others, and that in turn Y4 ICT Online

 they should show due respect to communication

 others, including those in positions (WhatsApp, FaceTime,

 of authority Email, Gaming sidebar)

-Y6 Music - Reggae -
+of additioney Y6 Music - Reggae -

-• about different types of bullying Y3 -6 Learning about social
+about different types of bullying Y3 -6 Learning about social

 (including cyberbullying), the injustice and how we can

 impact of bullying, responsibilities approach this.
 Learning

 of bystanders (primarily reporting about stereotypes

-bullying to an adult) and how to get
+bullying to an adult) and how to get J 1

 help

+1.024

-• what a stereotype is, and how Y4 -6
+what a stereotype is, and how Y4 -6

 stereotypes can be unfair, negative

 or destructive

-2/0 2/1 2/1

-• the importance of permission- Y3, Y4, Y6
+the importance of permission- Y3, Y4, Y6

 seeking and giving in relationships

 with friends, peers and adults

-ONLI NE RELATIONSHIPS
+ONLINE RELATIONSHIPS

-• that people sometimes behave Y6 Computing lessons.
+that people sometimes behave Y6 Computing lessons.

 differently online, including by External provider

-pretending to be someone they are workshops every two years
+pretending to be someone they are

 not All year groups cover

 online safety as the first

-• that the same principles apply to Y4, Y6 topic in ICT lessons.
+that the same principles apply to Y4, Y6 topic in ICT lessons.

-online relationships as to face-to- , r
+online relationships as to face-to-

 face relationships, including the

 importance of respect for others

-L in porture of respect for others L 1
+that people sometimes behave differently online, including by pretending to be someone they are not that the same principles apply to External provider workshops every two years All year groups cover online safety as the first